 4. Vitality

-Brokers often describe vitality as a "niche" provider because they are a perfect fit for those who lead a healthy lifestyle.
+Vitality is often described as a "niche" provider because it is a perfect fit for those who lead a healthy lifestyle.
 If that's you, you'll enjoy discounts, perks and other benefits; however, if you're more of a "take it easy with your feet up" kind of person, you may well find it becomes costly.
 Vitality offers excellent cover levels, and you have a lot of flexibility in configuring your policy.
-Currently, on Trustpilot, Vitality enjoys a 3.9 out of 5 rating based on everything they do, including life insurance and investments.
+Currently, on Trustpilot, Vitality enjoys a 4.4 out of 5 rating based on 59,426 reviews (1st December 2025) across all of its products.

-Click here to read our detailed review of Vitality heath insurance.
+Click here to read our detailed review of Vitality health insurance.

 myTribe Icon